Nasopharyngeal Polyps

 Figure 8.
 Horner’s syndrome in a cat after ventral bulla osteotomy on the left side.
 The cat’s left third eyelid has come up to block a portion of the eye, and the left pupil is small.
 The eye is also pulled back in the socket.

-About 80% of cats develop Horner’s syndrome after the procedure because of nerve damage (Figure 8).
-In these cats, the third eyelid is elevated, covering the bottom half of the eye, and the pupils are different sizes.
-Horner’s syndrome is usually temporary and does not affect the cat’s behavior or function.
+Within the bulla, some of the nerves to the eye cross along the inner wall.
+These nerves are often damaged when the polyp is pulled by traction or when a ventral bulla osteotomy is performed.
+About 80% of cats will develop Horner’s syndrome after this procedure because of damage to these nerves (Figure 8).
+In affected cats the third eyelid is elevated, the pupil is constricted and the upper eyelid droops.
+Horner’s syndrome is usually temporary and does not affect the cat’s vision or behavior.

-Home care:
+Home care

 Advertisement